 There are numerous variations of existing designs that utilizes solar air heaters to heat a home.
 The research begins at investigating different solar air heaters and several types of PCM.
-After the team understood how the materials functioned, the scope was narrowed down to system levels.
+After the team had an understanding of how the materials functioned, the scope was narrowed down to system levels.
 This section also includes functional decomposition and subsystem levels.